 Irving currently holds the Guinness World Record for the highest vehicle mileage on a personal car, with over 3,000,000 miles on his 1966 Volvo 1800S!

 Irving estimates he drives over 100,000 miles per year visiting car shows, with the longest stretch in one trip being New York to Vancouver, Canada.
 He was interviewed by Popular Mechanics after setting the world record and detailed the maintenance of his vehicle, saying that he changes the oil every 3,000 - 3,500 miles and changes the transmission fluid every 25,000 miles.

 An even crazier feat was the fact that his original clutch (yes, this is a manual transmission vehicle) lasted a whopping 450,000 miles!
-For reference the average lifespan of a clutch is around 50,000 miles with some people seeing 100,000 miles if properly taken care of.
+(For reference the average lifespan of a clutch is around 50,000 miles with some people seeing 100,000 miles if properly taken care of.)

 Could it be that Volvo built a near-indestructible vehicle in 1966 or is Irving just that gentle on his cars?
 The truth probably lies somewhere in the middle.
 Either way this is a remarkable feat.

-However, this is a bit of a cheat for "personal use" because he drove for a living (taxi) The reality is that this was a dual-purpose vehicle.
-He used it for business and personal use.
-Just like a lot of self-employed individuals.
+However, this is a bit of a cheat for "personal use" because he drove for a living (a taxi driver).
+The reality is that this was a dual-purpose vehicle.
+He used it for business and personal use, just like a lot of self-employed individuals.

 The really cool part to this story is that Gregorios hit this milestone in 2004, 14 years ago, and when he did Mercedes-Benz verified the accuracy of the mileage and awarded Gregorios a C-Class!
-Of course, in order to get the C-Class he had to give up his prized Mercedes 240D, but I think we can all agree – it was a pretty good trade.
+Of course, in order to get the C-Class he had to give up his prized Mercedes 240D, but I think we can all agree it was a pretty good trade.

-Gregorios made out pretty good in this deal and got a lot of use out that 240D which now resides on display in Mercedes-Benz's personal museum as the longest running vehicle in the brand's history!
+Gregorios made out pretty good in this deal and got a lot of use out that 240D, which now resides on display in Mercedes-Benz's personal museum as the longest running vehicle in the brand's history!

-While it's nice to have a personal story to attach to vehicles, sometimes vehicles are just company cars.
-Designed to be used by anyone and everyone at a specific company.
+While it's nice to have a personal story to attach to vehicles, sometimes vehicles are just company cars, designed to be used by anyone and everyone at a specific company.

 In this instance, the 1979 Volvo 245 GL that put up 1,630,000 miles was the property of a Finnish company called S.E.
 Makinen.
 There aren't a lot of details about this use of this vehicle, but we like to imagine that it has traversed the world a few times and visited some really cool far-off destinations.

 However, it probably spent its entire life navigating the country of Finland as part of a logistics fleet.
-The company has said that it didn't do anything to the vehicle other than "proper care” and if that's true that says a lot about older Volvo's.
+The company has said that it didn't do anything to the vehicle other than "proper care."
+If that's true, that says a lot about older Volvo's!

 This story is almost too crazy to believe.

-After driving his vehicle as a taxi in Montreal for most of his career Joseph had managed to reach 1,620,000 miles by 1999.
-This was almost good enough for the Guinness Book of World Records at the time, he only needed a few hundred more miles (264 kilometers, actually) to take first place.
+After driving his vehicle as a taxi in Montreal for most of his career, Joseph had managed to reach 1,620,000 miles by 1999.
+This was almost good enough for the Guinness Book of World Records at the time—he only needed a few hundred more miles (264 kilometers, actually) to take first place.

 Unfortunately, he would never get there.

 While driving his vehicle his vehicle was totaled by a truck that ran a red light.
 While he was unhurt, his chances of getting the world record were ended that day.
 A sad story for Vaillancourt, but his trusty Fury still earned him a place on the top 10 list!

 This particular Volkswagen Beetle was owned by a Californian man named Albert Klein who bought the car brand new in 1963 for $1,900.

 Not the Beetle.
 This vehicle truly was a terribly built car, but Albert was...um...persistent.
 Or maybe a bit obsessed?
-Either way, the final tally of replaced parts reads like a part list from a junk yard.
+Either way, the final tally of replaced parts reads like a part list from a junk yard:

 Actually, his 1.3 million-mile Town Car, including the impressive claims that he got over 22mph and never had to do any major repairs!

 Chet didn't drive for a living, he drove because he enjoyed it.
 He would take trips from his Kansas home across the country and back, multiple times.
 He was definitely at home on the road.

 Frank was a steak & seafood delivery driver that drove from his home in Green Bay, WI to Chicago, IL nearly every day!

 Unlike the majority of people on this list, Frank didn't buy his truck new.
 He bought it in 1996 with 41,000 miles on the odometer, though he's driven every mile since.

-In 2014 the current driver of the '66 Benz 250 contacted the High Mile club to report their odometer had just crossed the 1.2 million mile mark.
+In 2014, the current driver of the '66 Benz 250 contacted the High Mile club to report their odometer had just crossed the 1.2 million mile mark.

 The real story is the family that owned it before him, though.
 The original owner had purchased the Mercedes new in 1966 and managed to drive over 877,000 miles himself before he passed away.
 Then his family took on the task of getting to the million-mile mark and over the next few years put on over 300,000 miles before finally selling the vehicle to a man Ben Clopot.

 Along the way the family kept meticulous records of the car.
 In the documentation it is said to have had the following major repairs.

 Even crazier is the fact that they managed to drive over 1 million miles in just 6 years.
 While diesel engines are known to have a seriously long life span, who could have predicted over 1 million miles?

 Is it just us or is it pretty impressive that 2 very different generations of the Chevrolet Silverado has managed to make up 20% of this list?

 Another 2006!
 This kind of longevity in a vehicle is a promising thing to see.

 This particular F-250's miles are impressive, but not nearly as impressive as the Silverado above.
-While it only took Phil 4 years to put on 1, 000,000 miles (WOW!) it took him 2 engines.
+While it only took Phil 4 years to put on 1, 000,000 miles (WOW!) it did take him 2 engines.

 Considering it's been 7 years since he broke 1.2 million miles, if the usage has stayed the same this truck may very well be in the 2 million+ mile range!
-For all we know he could be aiming to break the all-time record and we wish him luck.
+For all we know, he could be aiming to break the all-time record and we wish him luck.

-If you have over 300,000 miles on an original engine Everlance would love to hear from you.
+If you have over 300,000 miles on an original engine, Everlance would love to hear from you.
 After all, your high mileage could be worth a lot of money in tax deductions if you drive for business and use the Everlance business mileage tracking app.
 Send us an email and tell us about you and your vehicle and we may just feature you in our next high mileage article.